 A bit of history.

 The Quickstep started in New York in the early 20th century.
-At one point it was called Quick Time Fox Trot and Charleston.
-As that was a mouthful, it eventually became known as the Quickstep.
-And, a fitting description it is.
+Known as Quick Time Fox Trot and Charleston, it eventually became known as the Quickstep.
+To be sure, a fitting description it is.

 The Quickstep became one of the International style Ballroom dances and was first used in competition in England.
 According to a post by Bella Ballroom, “In 1927, the English couple Frank Ford and Molly Spain danced a version of the Quick Time Foxtrot and Charleston at the Star Championships without the characteristic Charleston knee actions and made the dance for two instead of a solo.“